-- c. registered trade unions (subject to certain limitations); - d. registered co-operative societies; - e. the Hong Kong Export Credit Insurance Corporation; - f. banks, restricted licence banks and deposit-taking companies any authorized institution carrying on insurance business, limited to certain long term or general insurance business carried on solely for the purposes of their banking or deposit-taking business; - g. the Credit Union League of Hong Kong; - h. a recognized clearing house (as defined in section 51(h)); - i. a person who is authorized under Part III of the Securities and Futures Ordinance (as defined in section 51(i)). - 9.
+- c. registered trade unions (subject to certain limitations); - d. registered co-operative societies; - e. the Hong Kong Export Credit Insurance Corporation; - f. any authorized institution carrying on insurance business, limited to certain long term or general insurance business carried on solely for the purposes of their banking or deposittaking business; - g. the Credit Union League of Hong Kong; - h. a recognized clearing house (as defined in section 51(h)); - i. a person who is authorized under Part III of the Securities and Futures Ordinance (as defined in section 51(i)). - 9.
 Under section 53 the Chief Executive in Council has power to exempt any insurer from any of the provisions of the Ordinance or to modify or vary any of its provisions in respect of any insurer.